-Without experienced guidance, owners struggle with technical jargon, contractor disputes, and decisions that can derail timelines and budgets.
+Without experienced guidance, owners struggle with technical jargon, contractor disputes, and reactive decisions that cascade into budget overruns and delays.

-This guide explores how owner's representatives protect your interests, streamline communication, and help you avoid costly mistakes throughout your project.
+This guide explores how owner's representatives protect your interests, improve communication, and help you avoid costly mistakes throughout your project.

 What Is an Owner's Representative (Brief Context)